Last updated on March 30, 2026

 What Is Izzet Good at in MTG?

 Blue has some of the best card draw and countermagic in MTG, while red provides removal and interaction.
-But this brings a certain internal tension in Izzet decks: Red tends to be the most proactive color in MTG, while blue is the most reactive.
+This brings a certain internal tension in Izzet decks: Red tends to be the most proactive color in MTG, while blue is the most reactive.

 The way to connect blue and red is often through cards that reward you for playing a lot of instants and sorceries: Many of the best Izzet cards provide a payoff just for casting spells.
 Izzet also has a knack for using card draw as either enabler (like Niv-Mizzet, Parun) or payoff (like Jhoira, Weatherlight Captain).